Laura Fuentes

 How many Carbs in Pumpkin Pancakes With Coconut Flour?

 These pancakes are low-carb, with only 2 net carbs per pancake.
-They also have 50 calories and 3g of protein each.
-Pile on a few, add some scrambled eggs, and you’ve got an awesome paleo-approved breakfast.
+They have 50 calories and 3g of protein each, making them a great paleo-friendly breakfast.

 large bowl of paleo pumpkin pancake batter